BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 ## Manual payment initiation

-When responding to an invoice that contains all relevent information, the user can quickly review and approve it.
+When responding to an invoice that contains all relevant information, the user can quickly review and approve it.
 In other scenarios, it may be required to manually enter or edit various details.

 {% include image-gallery.html pages = page.imagesInfo %}